Skip to main content

 Hormone replacement therapy, when timed correctly, has been associated with reduced all-cause mortality and a slower aging process in key organ systems.

 Over the following months, the physical changes become more apparent.
-As protocols like or growth hormone peptides begin to take full effect, you will notice shifts in your body composition.
+As protocols like testosterone optimization or growth hormone peptides begin to take full effect, you will notice shifts in your body composition.
 Lean muscle mass increases more readily in response to exercise, and stubborn body fat, particularly around the midsection, begins to recede.

 Recovery from workouts becomes faster and more complete, allowing for more consistent and intense training.
 These are the tangible results of providing your cellular machinery with the instructions and resources it needs to build a stronger, more efficient structure.